TianleLin/TianleLin.github.io/README.md

 I just try to build a blog and commit it to the github.
 Use hexo, a strange thing one of my classmates recommend to me.

+After read the GitHub Guideline, I create a branch and write down this line.